 - Everyone has what they need

 The entire point of a work management platform is collaboration.
 But not everyone works the same way.
 And just as every employee has their own way of working, every client is going to be different.
-While your team may be using Agile, you may have clients using waterfall and others on Kanban.
+While your team may be using Agile, you may have clients using Waterfall project management and others on Kanban.
 Your workflow management solution must be able to handle each project however your clients need without having to use different tools.

 To help keep costs down, it's important to be able to invite your clients onto your platform as collaborators.
 This means they get access to see their project progress and collaborate with you without you having to pay for a full seat.